Isla de la Juventud Liveaboard

 Isla de Juventud is Spanish for Island of Youth.
 Aboard The JAF1, a 130-foot liveaboard yacht, you’ll fly fish and explore the most remote areas of the Canarreos Archipelago, the world-famous chain of islands.

 Cayo Largo is a small island in the Caribbean that belongs to Cuba.
 The island is 16 miles long and 1.9 miles wide.
 The JAF1, a 130-foot Liveaboard yacht, has a maximum of six skiffs in the entire area for the week.
 Cayo Largo is Cuba's most exclusive and innovative fishing destination.
-The Cayo Largo fishery is one of the world's best locations for finding big permit.
+The flats surrounding Cayo Largo are managed as a fly-fishing-only fishery, helping preserve one of the Caribbean's premier destinations for bonefish, permit, and tarpon.
+Group rates only.

-Cayo Largo is a premier saltwater flats fishery and a top destination for Grand Slams.
-A Caribbean Grand Slam is when an angler catches a bonefish, tarpon, and permit in one day.
-Since 2004, over 500 grand slams!
+Cayo Largo is one of the Caribbean's premier saltwater flats fisheries and a top destination for Grand Slams.
+A Caribbean Grand Slam is achieved by catching a bonefish, permit, and tarpon in the same day.
+Since 2004, anglers have recorded more than 500 Grand Slams in the waters surrounding Cayo Largo.

 Boats: Dolphin 16-foot Super skiffs teamed with Yamaha 70-HP motors at all their flats fishing destinations.
 The guides can pole the skiffs on the shallowest bonefish flats.
 You'll fish two anglers per boat and guide.